 - Management of cultural differences and organization of international negotiations

 - Ethical decision-making in a global context

 - International capital markets and assessment of international financial, political or economic risks

 - How culture, infrastructure, and government impact international marketing

 - Analysis of global industries and competitors

 The Sykes College of Business is accredited at the undergraduate and graduate levels by AACSB International (the Association to Advance Collegiate Schools of Business), an honor held by only six percent of business schools worldwide.
 It is rated a top-85 graduate business school in the U.S. by Bloomberg Businessweek, and since 2007 has been named among the best business schools in the world by The Princeton Review.

 UT’s education abroad programs prepare students to be global-ready.

 Students fulfill the international business degree’s education abroad requirement through participation in programs sponsored by the Office of International Programs, led by Marca Bear, associate professor of international business and management.

-There is no limit to where they can go; UT students are currently studying in India, South Africa, Turkey, Iceland, Dubai, Brazil, and Costa Rica, as well as more tradition locations like Australia, Italy and the United Kingdom.
+There is no limit to where they can go; UT students are currently studying in India, South Africa, Turkey, Iceland, Dubai, Brazil, and Costa Rica, as well as more traditional locations like Australia, Italy, and the United Kingdom.
 Education abroad options include: